rapyuta-robotics/alica/alica-supplementary/alica_ros_turtlesim/README.md

 ![plan](doc/plan.png)

+### 6.1 Create the Taskrepository

+1. Right click on the Misc folder of the FileTreeView -> New -> Taskrepository
+2. Input name `Taskrepository` then click create.
+3. Open the created taskrepository and add a `DefaultTask`

-## 6.1 Create the Master Plan
+### 6.2 Create the Master Plan

 ![master_plan](doc/master_plan.png)
 1. Right click on the plans folder of the FileTreeView -> New -> Plan
-2. Input Filename with `Master` then the plan will be opened.
+2. Input Filename `Master` then open the created plan.
 3. Check the masterPlan checkbox in the properties (Icon should turn red).
 4. Add states named `Init` and `Move`
 5. Add transition from `Init` to `Move` and from `Move` to `Init` (Bendpoints can be created by clicking with the active transition tool onto a transition).
 6. Create an entrypoint (choose default task) and connect it with the `Init` state.
-7. Create the behaviour subfolder in the plans folder of the FileTreeView.
 8. Create the `Go2RandomPosition` behaviour in the behaviour subfolder .
 9. Drag'n'Drop the `Go2RandomPosition` behaviour from the RepositoryView to the `Init` state.
 10. Create the `Move` plan in the plans folder and drag'n'drop it into the `Move` state.

-### 6.2 Move plan
+### 6.3 Move plan
 ![move_plan](doc/move_plan.png)
 1. Open the `Move` plan and add two states:  `Move2Center` and `AlignCircle`
 2. Add two entrypoints with new tasks: `Leader` and `Follower`
+3. Change the cardinality of the `Leader`-Entrypoint to min 1 and max 1 agent.
-3. Connect the `Leader` Task-Entrypoint to `Move2Center` and the `Follower` Task-EntryPoint to AlignCircle.
+4. Connect the `Leader` Task-Entrypoint to `Move2Center` and the `Follower` Task-EntryPoint to AlignCircle.
-4. Create the `GoTo` behaivour under /plans/behaviours and add it to the  `Move2Center` state and the `AlignCircle` state
+5. Create the `GoTo` behaviour under /plans/behaviours and add it to the  `Move2Center` state and the `AlignCircle` state
+6. Change the frequency of the `GoTo` behaviour to 30 Hz in its properties
-5. Add a “Runtime Condition” to the `Move` plan by choosing the default plugin for it.
+7. Add a “Runtime Condition” to the `Move` plan by choosing the default plugin and enable it (checkbox).
-6. Add “x y” “Quantifiers” in Runtime condition properties
+8. Add “x y” “Quantifiers” in Runtime condition properties
       * these quantifiers will be used in writing constraints.
       ![runtime_condition](doc/runtime_condition.png)

-### 6.3 Create the RoleSet
+### 6.4 Create the RoleSet

 1. Create a the Roleset in the roles folder
 2. Define Role “Turtle”